Ranking Top 5 NBA Stars at Every Position: Early 2017 Edition

 "Antetokounmpo's all-around skill set and the gaudy numbers it produces is but one reason his name—tongue twister though it is for some—belongs in a breath with the NBA's best," B/R's Josh Martin wrote earlier this month.
 "He's the only player in the league who can be found among the top 25 in all five major statistical categories."

-He leads the Milwaukee Bucks in each of those categories as well, while cementing his name among the elites.
-Despite not having conquered the three-point shot, his 61.2 true shooting percentage is fourth-highest of anyone with a 25-plus usage percentage (min.
+He leads the Milwaukee Bucks in each of those columns as well, while cementing his name among the elites.
+Despite not having conquered the three-point shot, his 61.2 true shooting percentage is fourth highest of anyone with a 25-plus usage percentage (min.
 20 minutes per game).
-And his current averages have him on an unprecedented pace.
+And his current averages have him at an unprecedented pace.

 No. 5 Small Forward: Paul George

 2016-17 Per-Game Stats: 22.5 points, 6.2 rebounds, 3.3 assists, 1.7 steals, 0.3 blocks

 The Indiana Pacers who aided Paul George's All-Star ascent have almost all abandoned the Circle City.
 The locker room is different, just like the coach leading it and the direction it's being asked to pursue.

 And yet here George stands, sturdy as ever on both ends of the court.
 He leads Indy in points, field goals and triples, and he's been lethal in the clutch—56.3 percent shooting, 46.7 outside when the score is within five points in the final five minutes.